Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

-Meaning: ‘little fiery one’.
-Known also in its anglicised form, Aidan, this name was borne by multiple figures in Irish mythology, as well as a 7th-century saint.
+Meaning: ‘little fiery one’, this is one of the greatest Irish baby boy names.
+Known also in its anglicised version, Aidan, this name was borne by multiple figures in Irish mythology, as well as a 7th-century saint.

 Famous Aodhans include Irish Senator Aodhán Ó Ríordáin and American soccer player Aodhan Quinn.

 Meaning: “dove”.
 This name is the Gaelic form of the Latin “columba,” which shares its meaning.
 This name has seen a surge of popularity beyond the Emerald Isle, particularly in the United Kingdom.